Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Introduction

-A major step toward a more realistic theoretical understanding comes from \citet{yang2024masked}, who show that fixed-precision transformers with strict future masking and unique hard attention (UHA) are exactly as expressive as linear temporal logic $\ltl$, which includes four temporal operators: $\past$ (past), $\future$ (future), $\since$ (since) and $\until$ (until).
-However, UHA still deviates from the soft attention (SA) used in practice.
-To address this gap, \citet{yang2024countingliketransformerscompiling} analyze fixed-precision transformers with strict future masking and SA---an idealization that most closely reflects the models deployed in real-world applications. \citet{yang2024countingliketransformerscompiling} show that such models are upper bounded by C-RASP, a counting-based programming language, though a precise characterization remains open.
+A recent step toward a more faithful theoretical understanding of the expressive power of transformers comes from \citet{yang2024masked}, who show that fixed-precision transformers with strict future masking and unique hard attention (UHA) are exactly as expressive as linear temporal logic $\ltl$, which includes four temporal operators: $\past$ (\texttt{past}), $\future$ (\texttt{future}), $\since$ (\texttt{since}), and $\until$ (\texttt{until}).
+However, UHA still deviates from the soft attention used in practice.
+To address this gap, \citet{yang2024countingliketransformerscompiling} analyze fixed-precision transformers with strict future masking and soft attention, an idealization that most closely reflects the models deployed in real-world applications. \citet{yang2024countingliketransformerscompiling} show that such models are upper bounded by C-RASP, a counting-based programming language, though a precise characterization of these models' expressivity remains open.

-In this paper, we resolve this open question: fixed-precision transformers with soft attention and strict masking are exactly as expressive as $\ptl$, a restricted fragment of $\ltl$ that uses only the past operator ($\past$).
-We further demonstrate that $\ptl$ is equivalent in expressivity to partially ordered deterministic finite automata (p.o.
-DFAs), which are characterized by $\gR$-trivial monoids and recognize left-deterministic polynomials.
-These results offer a detailed and complete picture of transformer expressivity, clearly delineating their strengths and limitations.
-Crucially, our findings imply that many simple languages, such as bounded Dyck languages, which have been shown to be recognizable under more permissive idealizations, are beyond the reach of standard transformers.
+In this paper, we close this gap by providing an exact characterization of the expressive power of fixed-precision transformers with soft attention, strict masking, and no positional encodings (NoPE).
+We show they are precisely characterized by $\ptl$, a restricted fragment of $\ltl$ that uses only the \texttt{past} operator ($\past$).
+We further demonstrate that $\ptl$ is equivalent in expressivity to partially ordered deterministic finite automata (PODFAs), which are characterized by $\gR$-trivial monoids and recognize left-deterministic polynomials.
+These results offer a detailed and principled characterization of the expressive power of this idealization, delineating its strengths and limitations.
+Crucially, our findings imply that many simple languages, e.g., bounded Dyck languages, which have been shown to be recognizable under more permissive idealizations, are beyond the reach of the models we study.
 We also extend our theoretical results to transformer LMs, showing that their expressivity matches that of transformer recognizers.
 A visual overview of the theoretical landscape is provided in \cref{fig:roadmap}.

 { }

 To arrive at a compelling theory, it is essential to show that it faithfully reflects the behavior of models trained under standard machine learning paradigms.
 To this end, we provide empirical evidence using the length generalization framework, a widely used method for gauging neural network expressivity \citep{deletang2023neural, butoi2024trainingneuralnetworksrecognizers, huang2025a}.
 We construct a suite of languages spanning a fine-grained hierarchy of formal language classes.
 Our results (\cref{tab:results}) exhibit strong alignment between theory and practice: for all languages that transformers are predicted to recognize, the models generalize perfectly over lengths ($100\%$ accuracy); for languages beyond their theoretical capacity, they consistently make generalization errors, regardless of learning rates or random seeds.